jina-ai/executor-hnsw-postgres/README.md

 # 🌟 HNSW + PostgreSQL Indexer

-HNSWPostgreSQLIndexer Jina is a production-ready, scalable Indexer for the Jina neural search framework.
+HNSWPostgreSQLIndexer is a production-ready, scalable Indexer for the Jina neural search framework.

 It combines the reliability of PostgreSQL with the speed and efficiency of the HNSWlib nearest neighbor library.